daverbuj/Tabout/README.md

 # Tabout

-Tabout is a python package that allows you to focus on other things while your script is running by playing an alert and/or sending a Slack message when it's ready.
+Tabout is a python package that allows you to focus on other things while your script is running by playing an alert and/or sending a Slack message when your script is ready.

 ## Installation